Octopus Deploy supports deployment of Azure Service Fabric applications.

 Step 4: Create the Service Fabric application deployment step

 Add a new Service Fabric application deployment step to your project.
 For information about adding a step to the deployment process, see the add step section.

-Select your Service Fabric package from your package feed.
+Select the Role you assigned your Service Fabric target and select your Service Fabric package from your package feed.